 In the clearing, the leader knelt down behind the fire and picked up a large object that neither Dingo nor Cuddles could make out in the dim light.
 Then he stepped from his point of the pentagram.
 He moved carefully toward the stone altar at the center.
 Once he was at the altar, the light from all five fires illuminated the object in his hands.
 He held the severed head of a pig, and he set it atop the alter, its leathery snout pointed upward.
 The eyes were sewn shut, and the mouth was stuffed with a large polished black stone.

 “O Lucifer, Son of the Morning, Accuser of the Accursed Creator, hear our prayers.
-O Beelzebub, Lord of Flies, Apollyon, Destroyer of Worlds, we call upon your power and offer this sacrifice unto you so that you might restore upon us the blessing of your magic upon the world once again!
+O Beelzebub, Lord of Flies, Apollyon, Destroyer of Worlds, we call upon your power and offer this sacrifice unto you so that you might restore upon us the blessing of your magic in this realm once again!

 “Itz rachu mantantu vespacha kaltamu